Savoy Theatre, Glace Bay: The First Savoy Theatre

 The original Savoy Theatre was built on Union Street in Glace Bay in 1901 by businessman John Owen Connor as a vaudeville house.
-It was at first an 'upstairs' theatre, on the second floor of an office building, and remained so until 1920 when it was remodeled and brought down to ground level.
-It had an orchestra pit, balcony, and ornate domed ceiling.
+It was at first an 'upstairs' theatre on the second floor of an office building and remained so until 1920 when it was remodeled and brought down to ground level.
+At the time, it had an orchestra pit, balcony, and ornate domed ceiling.

-Vaudeville was staged at the Savoy, along with magic shows, musicals, concerts, both sacred and secular, political meetings, and rallies.
+Vaudeville was staged at the Savoy, along with magic shows, musicals, concerts (both sacred and secular), political meetings, and rallies.

-The large stage could easily accommodate a 24-foot boxing ring with ringside bleachers leading to the Savoy hosting the 1921 Maritime Boxing Championships.
+The large stage could easily accommodate a 24-foot boxing ring with ringside bleachers, leading to the Savoy hosting the 1921 Maritime Boxing Championships.
 One hundred and four boxers performed in a two-night show that lasted into the early hours of the morning.